 Carrot color is determined by two groups of pigments: carotenoids, which produce red, yellow, and orange hues; and anthocyanins, which develop the color purple.

 Carotenoids and anthocyanins are phytonutrients.
-Phytonutrients act as antioxidants which counter free radicals in the human body helping to protect against cancer and cardiovascular disease.
+Phytonutrients act as antioxidants that counter free radicals in the human body helping to protect against cancer and cardiovascular disease.
 Carotenoids include alpha- and beta-carotene which help support vision health and boost the immune system.

 Here’s how carrot colors are healthy: